System and Campuses

 USC Aiken is a comprehensive liberal arts institution committed to excellence in teaching, faculty and student scholarship, research, creative activities and service.

-USC Beaufort is a senior baccalaureate campus offering degree programs in the arts, humanities, professions and social and natural sciences.
+USC Beaufort is a comprehensive baccalaureate campus offering degree programs in the arts, humanities, professions and social and natural sciences.

 Founded in 1801, our flagship campus has more than 31,000 students studying in 300 degree programs.

 USC Upstate offers baccalaureate education and selected master’s degrees on two campuses in the South Carolina Upstate.